ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ### 2.3.
 Account quota

 The default quota for your `scratch` directory should be 20GB.
 This is enough for running slight jobs.
 But if it's necessary, we can upgrade that.
-Check your quota with "df -h /ifs/scratch/c2b2/ip\_lab/sy2515".
-Once your program reports something like "can't write to disk", please check the left quota (this is a problem troubled me some time in the past).
+Check your quota with `df -h /ifs/scratch/c2b2/ip\_lab/sy2515`.
+Once your program reports something like `can't write to disk`, please check your left quota.

 ### 2.4.
 Questions?